drewblas/magistrate/README.md

 The magistrate request will time out after 30 seconds and then use its previously stored target_states.yml file

 ## Command line options

+    --config path/to/config.yml

+Sets the config file path.
+See example_config.yml for an example config

 ### run